-Accrued sick leave must be substituted for any unpaid FMLA leave taken.
+Except for reasons that qualify for and for which Paid Family Leave is granted, accrued sick leave must be substituted for any unpaid FMLA leave taken.
 After sick leave is exhausted, a member must use vacation, compensatory time, holiday leave and/or Personal Emergency Leave.
 However, a member may request to retain a vacation balance not to exceed forty (40) hours when exhausting FMLA.